Are you ready to move to Espoo?

 - You can check out 4 quick steps to set up a business on the Business Finland website.

 - To build your network and grow your business, FiBAN (Finnish Business Angels Network) actively links startups with more than 650 business angel members in Finland, the Nordics and the Baltics.

-Espoo Innovation Garden is there to advise high-quality startups on unique ideas, disruptive technologies, funding, talents, workspace and circles of interest.
-The Launchpad matching platform is an open innovation ecosystem of Espoo Innovation Garden, helping startups to grow into scaleups by connecting them with the right investors and corporations at the right time.
+Enter Espoo helps companies, investors, visitors, and travel professionals to access business opportunities and exciting adventures in Espoo's innovation and travel ecosystems.
+The Launchpad matching platform is an open innovation ecosystem of Enter Espoo, helping startups to grow into scaleups by connecting them with the right investors and corporations at the right time.

 - If you have questions, Business Espoo gives advice on matters such as founding and developing a company, acquiring skilled workers.

 - In Espoo, urban areas and nature come beautifully together.
 Espoo is a network city comprising five city centres and several local centres.
 In order to choose a place to live, why not check out the housing options and services of the City of Espoo in different districts, such as Espoon keskus, Leppävaara, Tapiola, Matinkylä-Olari, Espoonlahti and Finnoo.

 - The map service helps you easily find all early childhood education providers, schools, hospital or health centres and dental clinics.

 - You can find many kinds of homes in Espoo, such as blocks of flats, terraced houses and detached houses.
 There are more than 131,000 homes of which 52,500 are in detached houses (2019).

 - In addition, check the city planning website to learn more about areas that are currently being developed.
 The estimate number of future housing production between 2017 and 2026 are listed in Facts and Figures about Espoo.